MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d11/id3dx11effectpass-getannotationbyname.md

 ---
 # <a name="id3dx11effectpassgetannotationbyname-method"></a>Metodo ID3DX11EffectPass::GetAnnotationByName

-Ottenere un'annotazione in base al nome.
+Ottiene un'annotazione in base al nome.

 ## <a name="syntax"></a>Sintassi